Hedge Lane Labradors

 Price

 “The price of our pups vary due to pedigree & color.
 Every puppy will get a check up from our wonderful vet Dr. Nottingham before they leave!
 They will leave with their first round of shots, first monthly treatment for heartworm/flea/& tick, and dewormed 4 times before they go home.
 We no longer remove dewclaws, (unless they are extremely large or it’s requested ahead of time) as new studies are showing they are important for proper joint growth, and are essential if they ever need to climb out of a dangerous situation, like a frozen pond etc. Pup will come with a Sales Receipt/Health Guarantee that covers hip dysplasia, (any pup diagnosed with moderate or severe hip dysplasia before the age of 2) elbows, eyes, and all 177 genetic diseases we test for through Embark and 2 new diseases we test for through paw prints.
 A signed copy of our guarantee will be in your folder on puppy pick up day, along with AKC registration papers, shot records, microchip info, signed vet check sheet from Dr. Nottingham, and lots of other fun fact puppy info!
 Also in your bag will be some puppy food, in case you want to transition to something other than what we feed, which is Diamond Naturals Large Breed Puppy Formula (click for image of bag).
 There will also be a blanket that smells like Momma and littermates for their crate (click for image of the crate we use), and a new toy to play with on the ride home!!
-Deposit is to reserve your pup until they're ready to go home.
-Will refund if legitimate reason is explained.”
+Deposit is non-refundable, but is transferrable to other puppies or litters.”

 Contract & health guarantee